Drug interactions between azithromycin and Fasigyn

 - Otitis Media

 - Pelvic Inflammatory Disease

 - Pertussis Prophylaxis

 - Skin or Soft Tissue Infection

 - Upper Respiratory Tract Infection

-A total of 205 drugs (988 brand and generic names) are known to interact with Fasigyn.
+A total of 207 drugs are known to interact with Fasigyn.

 - Fasigyn is a member of the drug class amebicides.